Stephen-Gates/report-gallery/docs/location/index.md

 ---
-title: "Location Reports"
+title: "Location reports"
 ---

 !!! note "Work in progress"

-# Location Reports
+# Location reports

 Location reports show a geographic map overlaid (by Country or location) associated with either the User Group or IT Component.